 California’s Foster Care Eligibility Determination (FCED) solution will be developed and maintained within the California Statewide Automation Welfare System (CalSAWS) and will interface with the CWS-CARES.
 The FCED solution will support eligibility determination for all applicable federal and state foster care related programs and provide the capability to capture services paid.
 The FCED solution will leverage the existing SAWS technical infrastructure and components to calculate foster care eligibility as a single statewide capability.
 This integrated approach will ensure that all eligibility factors are consistently, accurately, and uniformly applied to and for all clients.

 CWS-CARES will maintain provider information (e.g., license status, level of care provided, and cost of care) for facilities, foster care and adoptive home information (e.g., licensing decisions, violations, and revocations) as well as process foster care/adoptive home applications.
 The child welfare worker, using CWS-CARES, will initiate the eligibility determination process by completing and electronically submitting the eligibility data to FCED.
 Both the CARES user, as well as the eligibility worker, will have the capability to print the data in an application format for auditing purposes, as appropriate.

 Resource: Tomas Dolcini, Service Manager, Eligibility Central Inbox

-Financial Management (FM) includes all child welfare-related costs for the child/family through tracking assistance payments made through the Statewide Automated Welfare System, tracking costs by individual contracts management, tracking administrative costs through a program code directory and caseworker time-studying, and authorizing invoices/payments.
-FM will also include SSI Grant-Trust management, provider and county fiscal monitoring (auditing), and tracking of accounts receivable/recoupments.
+Financial Management (FM) includes all child welfare-related costs for the child/family through tracking assistance payments made through the Statewide Automated Welfare System, tracking costs by individual contracts management, tracking administrative costs by funding sources through a program code directory, and tracking payments.

 Resource: Jess Zayas, Service Manager, Financial Management Central Inbox